Lou Gehrig: Retirement

 Staff at the Mayo Clinic released their ALS diagnosis to the public on June 19, 1939.
 Two days later, the Yankees announced Gehrig's retirement, with an immediate public push to honor him.

-In its coverage the following day, The New York Times wrote that the ceremony was "perhaps as colorful and dramatic a pageant as ever was enacted on a baseball field [as] 61,808 fans thundered a hail and farewell."
+In its coverage the day after the July 4, 1939 ceremony at Yankee Stadium honoring Gehrig, The New York Times wrote that the ceremony was "perhaps as colorful and dramatic a pageant as ever was enacted on a baseball field [as] 61,808 fans thundered a hail and farewell."
 Dignitaries and members of the Murderers' Row lineup attended the ceremonies and praised Gehrig.
-New York mayor Fiorello La Guardia called Gehrig the "perfect prototype of the best sportsmanship and citizenship," and James Farley (who was concurrently the United States Postmaster General, chair of the Democratic National Committee and chair of the New York Democratic Party) concluded his speech by predicting, "Your name will live long in baseball and wherever the game is played they will point with pride and satisfaction to your record."
+New York mayor Fiorello La Guardia called Gehrig the "perfect prototype of the best sportsmanship and citizenship".
+James Farley, who was concurrently the United States Postmaster General, chair of the Democratic National Committee and chair of the New York Democratic Party, concluded his speech by predicting, "Your name will live long in baseball and wherever the game is played they will point with pride and satisfaction to your record."

 Yankees manager Joe McCarthy then spoke of Gehrig, a close friend.
 Struggling to control his emotions, McCarthy described Gehrig as "the finest example of a ballplayer, sportsman and citizen that baseball has ever known."
 He turned tearfully to Gehrig and said, "Lou, what else can I say except that it was a sad day in the life of everybody who knew you when you came into my hotel room that day in Detroit and told me you were quitting as a ballplayer because you felt yourself a hindrance to the team.
 My God, man, you were never that."

 The Yankees retired Gehrig's uniform number 4, making him the first player in MLB history to be so honored.
 Gehrig was given many gifts, commemorative plaques and trophies.
 Some were presented by VIPs and others came from the stadium's groundskeepers and janitorial staff.
 As Gehrig was handed the gifts, he would immediately place them on the ground, as he no longer had the arm strength to hold them.
 The Yankees presented Gehrig with a silver trophy bearing all of their engraved signatures.
 Inscribed on the front was a poem written by Times writer John Kieran at the players' request.

 The trophy became one of Gehrig's most prized possessions.
 It is currently on display at the National Baseball Hall of Fame and Museum.